-23 What other liability issues are typically major points of negotiation in the context of a real-estate business combination
+23 What other liability issues are typically major points of negotiation in the context of a real estate business combination?

-The buyer wants to ensure that the target has obtained any and all permits required by law and that it complies and has complied with the terms and conditions of such permits, in particular that the real estate has been constructed and used in accordance with such permits.
-Another key aspect of negotiations in the context of a real estate-related business combination is how the real-estate gains tax (the gain realised through the real estate transfer is subject to tax either as a special real estate income tax or as normal income tax) and the real-estate transfer tax, if applicable, are split between the parties.
-While the parties usually agree that the real-estate gains tax shall be payable by the seller, the real-estate transfer tax, if applicable, is frequently borne by the buyer, although the prevailing local law or customs may provide differently.
+The buyer wants to ensure that the target has obtained any and all permits required by law and that it complies and has complied with the terms and conditions of the permits (in particular, that the real estate has been constructed and used in accordance with the permits).
+Another key aspect of negotiations in the context of a real estate-related business combination is how the real estate gains tax (the gain realised through the real estate transfer is subject to either a special real estate income tax or a normal income tax) and the real estate transfer tax, if applicable, are split between the parties.
+While the parties usually agree that the real estate gains tax shall be payable by the seller, the real estate transfer tax, if applicable, is frequently borne by the buyer, although the prevailing local law or customs may provide differently.
 In certain cantons, tax laws may foresee a lien on the property to secure the transfer taxes.

-In an asset deal, the value-added tax treatment of the building is a very important issue, although transfers of real estate are, as a rule, excluded from VAT.
-However, waiver of exemption and option for VAT on the purchase price of the building (which can either be paid or declared by way of the notification procedure) is possible, provided that the real estate is not used for private purposes.
+In an asset deal, the VAT treatment of a building is a very important issue, although transfers of real estate are, as a rule, excluded from VAT.
+However, a waiver of exemption and an option for VAT on the purchase price of a building (which can either be paid or declared by way of the notification procedure) is possible, provided that the real estate is not used for private purposes.
 As a result, the investor will be able to reclaim Swiss input VAT on the purchase price (the current VAT rate is 7.7 per cent).
-Many interesting questions may arise regarding VAT and Swiss real estate that cannot be treated in more detail here, although they may be very relevant in economic terms and should therefore be considered carefully.
+Many interesting questions may arise regarding VAT and Swiss real estate that cannot be discussed in detail here, although they may be very relevant in economic terms and should, therefore, be considered carefully.